tizianocitro/hood-framework/README.md

     }
     ```

-The reasons why Mattermost was choosen as the base platform for the HOOD framework are described in the paper [On the Road of Data-driven Discussion: a Comparison of Open-source Collaboration Platforms](https://ceur-ws.org/Vol-3574/paper_4.pd).
+The reasons why Mattermost was chosen as the base platform for the HOOD framework are described in the paper [On the Road of Data-driven Discussion: a Comparison of Open-source Collaboration Platforms](https://ceur-ws.org/Vol-3574/paper_4.pd).

 ```bibtex
 @inproceedings{OnTheRoadOfDataDrivenDiscussion2023,